 All transcripts of in camera proceedings are under the Tribunal’s control and subject to the same protection measures as all other confidential information.
 CITT Secretariat staff prepares public summaries of in camera proceedings and these summaries are placed onto the public record of the proceeding.
 To the extent that any testimony given in camera is subsequently found to be public in nature, the Presiding Member may direct, with the consent of the witness, that said portion of the testimony be placed on the public record.

-Parties and the public may file public and/or confidential documents with the Tribunal electronically through its Secure E-filing Service which can be found on the Tribunal’s Web site at: https://efiling-depote-pub.citt-tcce.gc.ca/submit-eng.aspx.
+Parties and the public may file public and/or confidential documents with the Tribunal electronically through its Secure E-filing Service.
 This service allows the secure transmission of confidential information.
 The information is fully encrypted from the sender to the Tribunal.

-“Third party confidential information” means confidential information that does not belong to the party filing the information, or to the party on whose behalf the information is being filed.
-Documents containing third-party confidential information may only be transmitted electronically to the Tribunal by way of the Tribunal’s Secure E-filing Service.
+“Third-party confidential information” means confidential information that does not belong to the party filing the information, or to the party on whose behalf the information is being filed.
+Documents containing third-party confidential information may only be transmitted electronically to the Tribunal through its Secure E-filing Service.

 Documents that do not include any third-party confidential information or redacted portions can be transmitted by electronic mail provided the associated risks are accepted.

-Public documents can be transmitted by electronic mail or via the Secure E-filing Service.
+Public documents can be transmitted by electronic mail or through the Secure E-filing Service.